joeonisick/JoeOnisickBot/Using_Tweepy_Objects.md

 These two are the same because only one response was returned.

 So far so good.
-The problem is understanding how to access them mystery objects and their data.
+The problem is understanding how to access those mystery objects and their data.
 The bigger problem is understanding how to correlate between these objects.
 At a glance it looks like `data` returns a list, but `includes` returns a dictionary.
 Lists can have duplicate items.
 Dictionaries cannot have duplicate keys.
 If we had returned more than one tweet, and two or more came from the same user, we'd have varying object lengths, making it hard to correlate a tweet in `data` with a user in `includes`.
-In this example: if the operation had returned two tweets from ID 15830229, `data` would contain them both, while `includes` would remain the same, containing the one unique instance of that ID and its values.
+In this example: if the operation had returned two tweets from ID `15830229`, `data` would contain them both, while `includes` would remain the same, containing the one unique instance of that ID and its values.

 Let's start by digging into the types of mystery objects we have: